nefelianastasopoulou/ladder-backend/README.md

 ## Database

-Uses SQLite database with automatic migrations.
+Uses PostgreSQL database with automatic migrations.
+Make sure PostgreSQL is running and configured in your `.env` file.